Frequently Asked Questions

 Q: Who sponsors Cultural Events?

-A: Cultural Events are sponsored by Berry faculty and administrators.
+A: Cultural Events are sponsored by Berry faculty, staff, and administrators.
 Students and student organizations can apply for CE credit for their events if the events meet

-Event Guidelines and are sponsored and applied for by a Berry faculty member or administrator.
+Event Guidelines and are sponsored and applied for by a Berry faculty member, staff member, or administrator.

 Q: How can I find out when and where Cultural Events are offered?